 Their shape lends itself to so many cute projects.
 Just turn them over and you have a base for lots of seasonal figures.
-(See my Leprechaun Hat centerpiece and giant terracotta jingle bell for example of other projects.)
+(See my Leprechaun Hat centerpiece, terra cotta pumpkin candy dish and giant terracotta jingle bell for example of other projects.)

 Today, we’ll be making a fun Terracotta Candy Jar